LLMpedia: A Transparent Framework to Materialize an LLM's Encyclopedic Knowledge at Scale: Ablation: Full Results

 \section{Ablation: Full Results}

 We conduct a $2{\times}2{\times}2$ factorial ablation over \textbf{self-grounding} (on/off), \textbf{prompting strategy} (baseline vs.\ calibrated), and \textbf{reasoning budget} (minimal vs.\ low) on \texttt{gpt-5-mini}.
-For each of the eight configurations, we generate 5K articles and evaluate a fixed random sample of 500 articles (seed 42).
+For each of the eight configurations, we generate 5K articles and evaluate a fixed random sample of 500 articles (seed~42).
 Claims are verified against full Wikipedia pages by \texttt{gpt-4.1-nano}.
-Table~\ref{tab:ablation_full} reports all eight cells.

-\paragraph{Prompting strategy.} Switching from the baseline to the calibrated prompt yields only small and inconsistent gains.
-Without self-grounding, precision changes from 94.7\% to 94.5\%; with self-grounding, it changes from 96.2\% to 96.3\%.
-The main effect is therefore not a large precision jump, but a modest reshaping of the true--unverifiable balance.
+\paragraph{Prompting strategy.} Switching from baseline to calibrated yields only small and inconsistent gains.
+Without self-grounding, precision changes from 94.7\% to 94.5\%; with self-grounding, from 96.2\% to 96.3\%.
+The main effect is a modest reshaping of the true--unverifiable balance, not a large precision jump.